Safety

 Noise Reduction and Hearing Conservation 121

+This class covers the effects of sound and noise on the body and how to protect oneself from related injuries.
+Occupational hearing loss is preventable through hearing conservation.
 The two main types of hearing loss are conductive hearing loss and sensorineural hearing loss.
-Hearing loss may be caused by excess noise, hereditary factors, certain drugs, or illnesses.
+Excess noise, hereditary factors, certain drugs, or illnesses may cause hearing loss.
 When excessive noise is present, employees must be provided with hearing protection.
-Using proper hearing protection will help ensure that ears remain capable of detecting important and subtle sound changes.
+Proper hearing protection will help ensure that ears can detect important and subtle sound changes.

 • Difficulty Beginner